-Who to talk to: Ms P. Prileszky or your Art teacher.
+Who to talk to: your Art teacher.

 FIRST AWARD IN BUSINESS (BTEC LEVEL 1/2)

 This course allows you to study the world of business, giving you the opportunity to develop knowledge and technical skills in a practical learning environment.
 You will examine the roles and responsibilities of setting up a new business and its financial management.
 You will also develop key skills, such as analysis and review of key financial statements.